 When Claire gets home from the hospital after her asthma attack, she’s surprised to find that Peyton has redecorated the nursery.
 Now it’s blue instead of yellow, and there’s a turtle border around the room:

-The infamous greenhouse, where Marlene (Julianne Moore) was killed:
+The infamous greenhouse, where Marlene (played by Julianne Moore) was killed: